Bullsnake care is relatively easy.

 - Bullsnakes save farmers hundreds of dollars when it comes to rodent control.
 Some farmers let them live in their barns so they can prey on rodents and keep the populations in check.

-- They are constrictors.
+- They are constrictors and a type of gopher snake.
 They kill their prey by coiling around them and squeezing tight.
 Since their bite is non-venomous, this is the only way they can kill their prey before ingesting it.

 - They like to bluff when confronted by an enemy.
 They will bash their head into a perceived threat and then immediately retreat without biting.
 Some believe that they owe their name to this behavior.